robin-g-lee/robin-g-lee/README.md

 # Projects and Notes

 - Repositories contain old projects while at UCLA and UCSB.
-- See below for notes I use for work/school.
+- See below for notes I use at work/school.

 <br>